Learn the Basics About Fundamental Analysis

 wants to look at the future, they need to calculate EPS based on the expected outstanding shares in the future.

-Many times financial statements will present two types of EPS calculations.
-One for primary earnings and the other for
+At times financial statements will present two types of EPS calculations.: one for primary earnings and the other for fully diluted earnings.

 Cashflow is an important measure of a business for investors because it is a way of determining a company's ability

 to pay dividends and more.
 Generally, cashflow is defined as the net income (the difference between how much the company

 sold and how much it spent during a particular time frame, typically one quarter) of a business, plus depreciation (an

 accounting method which spreads out the cost of a fixed asset over several years) plus the value of other non-cash assets